|Golden Tooth |

 A Clash of Kings

-An army under the command of King Robb Stark circumvents the Golden Tooth and the passage it blocks by using a narrow mountain path, found by his direwolf, Grey Wind.
-Robb leads his army into the westerlands and descends upon a Lannister host, annihilating them at Oxcross, three days ride from Lannisport.
+An army under the command of Robb Stark, King in the North, circumvents the Golden Tooth and the passage it blocks by using a narrow mountain path, found by his direwolf, Grey Wind.
+Robb leads his army into the westerlands and descends upon Stafford Lannister's host, annihilating them at Oxcross, three days ride from Lannisport.

 A Storm of Swords